Calvary FMC Newsletter

 - Study & Prayer–Wednesday nights @ 6:30

 - If you haven’t joined us in the past, or if you haven’t been with us in a while, I encourage you to join us!
 Wednesday’s are always a great time of inter-generational discipleship.
-Right now we are looking at many of the disciplines of the Christian life, things like meditation, prayer, fasting, and Bible study.
+Right now we are beginning a study on spiritual warfare.

 - Community Potluck–3rd Sunday of each month, following the service.